Why Add My Voice To this Watershed Issue?

 “Only by this successful obedience to his Father, does Christ attain his exalted filial status and secure the inheritance, and by his marvelous and magnanimous grace, he bestows this sonship benefit upon his brothers—the filial benefit, which the Apostle Paul uniformly calls adoption.”

 The language of “attain” and “exalted filial status” is indeed the flashpoint.
 Exaltation is real (Philippians 2:9-11; Hebrews 1:3–4), but it is the incarnate Son, in his humanity, who receives the name, glory, and inheritance that rightly belongs to him as Lord and heir as the divine Second Person.
 Hebrews 1 contrasts the Son with angels and applies Psalm 2 and 110 to him in his messianic office, but the chapter opens with his eternal generation and divine nature, not a Son who is lacking sonship in any sense.
+This complements the biblical creed of Christ being vindicated in the Spirit (1 Timothy 3:16) after completing his earthly mission.

 “So, what about Dr. Letham’s insistence upon the person/son coterminosity axiom?
 As noted above, this axiom served a useful purpose in confronting the heresy of adoptionism.
 But it is critical to recognize the whole of the New Testament surges with filial language that extends its conceptual and theological reach beyond the ontological/hypostatic (John 1:1, Heb.
 1:3).”

 This seems to be another instance of overlaying a thesis upon a text and then saying, “See, there it is!”
+Prioritizing biblical theology over systematic theology strips away the essential guardrails against dangerous proof-texting.

 This axiom (sonship is coextensive with personhood) protects the unity of Christ’s person.
 Eternal sonship texts (John 1, Hebrews 1, etc.) set the foundation, whereas economic sonship fulfills the mission of that same Son.
 We may not reverse the order.
 That’s the material point.
-By extending sonship “forward” into attainment leads to a species of adoptionism that the axiom guards against, even if qualifiers (“in a certain sense” and “as Last Adam” are added).
+By extending sonship “forward” into attainment leads to a species of adoptionism that the axiom guards against, even if qualifiers (“in a certain sense” and “as Last Adam”) are added.

 “For those puzzled by this recent opposition to the “resurrection as adoption” thesis, open explanation for Dr. Tipton’s reversal of view is surely in order.
 A scholar is fully entitled to change his position, but after 20 years of teaching it, the critique of another scholar who propounds this view is simply not a satisfactory way of providing a recantation, especially when the proposal is now thought to be heterodox.”

 Some things just must be said.
 This fails the test of logical soundness by attacking a scholar’s personal biography instead of engaging with his actual arguments.
-By focusing on Tipton’s 20-year history of teaching the “resurrection as adoption” thesis, the author commits ad hominem and tu quoque fallacies.
+By focusing on Tipton’s 20-year history of teaching the “resurrection as adoption” thesis, Dr. Garner commits ad hominem and tu quoque fallacies.
 The duration of a past belief does not dictate the factual accuracy of a current position.
 (Also, what is relevant to the question of whether Dr. Tipton changed his views is not how he framed his previous beliefs, but what he meant by certain structures.
 This sort of nuance applies to Van Til’s construct of the Trinity as well as Hodge’s use of subordination.
 Infelicity of structure does not imply heterodoxy.)

 It won’t do to assert that a critique of another scholar is an unsatisfactory “recantation.”
 This judges the present critique based on its origin and academic etiquette rather than its content.
 It cleverly shifts the focus away from Christological doctrine and toward institutional protocol.
 Finally, I cannot object too strongly against using terms like “heterodox” if an argument has accompanied the claim, which in the case of Dr. Tipton, it has.